mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

 Enter your-resource-group-name for **TYPE THE RESOURCE GROUP NAME** and select Delete.
 This operation will take a few minutes.

-After that is done go to Azure defender for IoT and deactivate the subscription.
+After that is done go to Microsoft Defender for IoT and deactivate the subscription.